-Abram and his men were camped at King’s Valley, and the king of Sodom came out to meet him.
-Melchizedek, King of Salem and Priest of God Most High also came and presented refreshments of bread and wine to Abram and his men.
+Melchizedek, king of Salem and priest of God Most High, also came and presented refreshments of bread and wine to Abram and his men.

-Abram fixed his eyes onto the king.
-“I swore to my Lord, God Most High, maker of all things, that I’d not take a single thread or shoe,” Abram said.
-“I’ll not have it said by anyone, ‘I have made Abram rich.’”
+Abram grimaced and answered sharply, “I swore to my Lord, God Most High, maker of all things, that I’d not take a single thread or shoe.
+I’ll not have it said by anyone, ‘I have made Abram rich.’”

 Inspiration: Genesis 14